Barley 2022 - 2023

 "Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience."

 We are a mixed Year 1 and Year 2 class.
 Our class teacher is Miss Peel and we are supported by Mrs Mahmood.
-Although we are a mixed year class, maths is taught in single year groups.
-The Year 2 children are taught by Miss Peel, and the Year 1 children are taught by Mrs Barnes.
+Although we are a mixed year class, maths, PE, RE and computing are taught in single year groups.

 PE: Class Barley's PE days are on a Thursday and a Friday.
 Your child is able to come to school on their PE day wearing their PE kit.